 Reset the specified Fault Manager module or module subcomponent.
 If the –s option is present, the specified Soft Error Rate Discrimination (SERD) engine is reset within the module.
 If the –s option is not present, the entire module is reset and all persistent state associated with the module is deleted.
 The fmadm reset subcommand should only be used at the direction of a documented Sun repair procedure.
 The use of this command is typically not necessary as the Fault Manager manages its modules automatically.

 The rotate subcommand is a helper command for logadm(1M), so that logadm can rotate live log files correctly.
-It is not intended to be invoked directly.
+It is not intended to be invoked directly (and invoking it directly is likely to lose log history).
 Use one of the following commands to cause the appropriate logfile to be rotated, if the current one is not zero in size:

 The following options are supported: